Now that we have surveyed the “bad news” about ourselves, let us look to the “good news.”

 John 17:2, 6, 9, 11, 12, 24 “As You have given Him authority over all flesh, that He should give eternal life to as many as You have given Him.
 I have manifested Your name to the men whom You have given Me out of the world.
 They were Yours, You gave them to Me, and they have kept Your word.
 I pray for them.
 I do not pray for the world but for those whom You have given Me, for they are Yours.
 Now I am no longer in the world, but these are in the world, and I come to You.
 Holy Father, keep through Your name those whom You have given Me, that they may be one as We are.
 While I was with them in the world, I kept them in Your name.
 Those whom You gave Me I have kept; and none of them is lost except the son of perdition, that the Scripture might be fulfilled.
 Father, I desire that they also whom You gave Me may be with Me where I am, that they may behold My glory which You have given Me; for You loved Me before the foundation of the world.”

 Christ “justified” those for whom He died (Rom.
 5:9).
-If Christ bore the sins of all men without exception, then all men are justified.
-If all men are justified, then they receive Christ by faith and are at peace with God (Rom.
+If Christ bore the sins of all men without exception, then all would be justified.
+If all men were justified, then all men would receive Christ by faith and be at peace with God (Rom.
 5:1).
-All who are justified are likewise glorified (Rom.
+All who are justified are glorified (Rom.
 8:30).
-It is clear from the Bible as well as from the world in which we live that many live and die at enmity with God and are lost eternally.
-If Christ died for all, then all would be justified, and none would be lost.
+It is clear from the Bible as well as from the world in which we live that many live and die at enmity with God and are thus lost eternally.
+If Christ had died for all, then all would be justified, and none would be lost.
 We see from the Bible and our world that this is not true.

 Faith and repentance are divine gifts and are worked in the heart of the elect people of God through the regenerating work of the Holy Spirit.